getimiskon/line_in_pulseaudio_script/README.md

 # Line in loopback script for PulseAudio v1.0

 This script enables/disables the loopback module from PulseAudio.
-I made that script to automate this process than typing those commands.
+I made that script to automate this process than typing those commands individually.

 ## How to use the script: